glomex/gcdt-docs/docs/10_gcdt.md

 #### Setting the ENV variable

+You you need to set an environment variable "ENV" which indicates the account/staging area you want to work with.
+This parameter tells the tools which config file to use.
 For example if you want to set the environment variable ENV to 'DEV' you can do that as follows:

 ``` bash
 export ENV=DEV